Antala/jean-type-check/README.md

                        to the typeof operator

 **Returns**
-- `Boolean` -  True, if element is defined, false otherwise
+- `Boolean` -  True, if all elements have the same type, false otherwise

 ## Tests